-On our sandwich programmes, students undertake a 48 week industrial placement during the third year.
+On our sandwich programmes (if you are a London campus student), students have the option to undertake a 48 week industrial placement during their third year.
 This placement is normally paid.
 The university has long-standing links with a large number of well-known employers who can provide UEL students with worthwhile work experience.
 Many students are offered permanent employment by their placement organisation when they graduate.
 In addition to enhancing employment prospects, the placement provides a valuable learning experience, the results of which feed into our students' final year of study.